TB hee-bee-gee-bees: Tuberculosis causes and concerns

 - unexplained fatigue

-Those with latent TB infection, which sounds like the case with your boyfriend, have no symptoms, do not feel sick, cannot spread TB to others, but could develop TB disease later in life if they're not treated.
+Those with latent TB infection, as may be the case with your boyfriend, have no symptoms, do not feel sick, cannot spread TB to others, but could develop active TB disease later in life if they're not treated.
 Since those with latent TB infections cannot transmit TB, there is no harm in kissing your boyfriend.
 For more information on what TB is, and the difference between latent infection and TB disease, see Positive TB test in Alice's General Health archive.
 It might make you feel more comfortable to go get a TB skin test yourself.
 It is possible that you were exposed to the same original source of TB germs as your boyfriend.

 Here are some general and informative sites on tuberculosis:

 As for your boyfriend's dog, don't turn out your furry friend just yet.
-Although some animals (e.g., elephants, birds, etc.) could transmit tuberculosis across species, there are no documented cases of humans getting the disease from a dog, making it a highly unlikely possibility.
+Although many animal species (e.g., elephants, birds, etc.) could transmit tuberculosis across species, there are no documented cases of humans getting the disease from a dog, making it a highly unlikely possibility.
 Nor is your boyfriend's dirty apartment the cause of this infection.
 It might be worthwhile, however, to stress clean housekeeping's role in promoting good health and relationships.
 But that's another issue altogether.